A traditional dhow sailing past coral ruins at sunset in Lamu, with palm trees swaying along Kenya’s coast.

 Although safari vehicles generally move slowly, drivers warn passengers of bumps or potholes, and many passengers may decide not to buckle up; it is nevertheless highly advised to do so.
 When the car is moving, everyone inside should stay seated.

-Your travel Manager usually handles most of your planning and preparation bit.
+Your travel Manager usually handles most of your planning and preparation.
 Still, you are advised to know that you must address a few peculiar things to ensure your comfort, safety, and peace of mind.
 Please read through to identify the completeness of your checklist to avoid hiccups in your trip.

 Find out the countries you are traveling to if they require a Visa; if so, do you have it ready?
 Also, ensure your passport is valid for at least six months beyond travel dates.

 Make your passport applications at regional Passport Agencies and U.S. Post Offices.
-U.S. passport should be valid for at least six months beyond travel dates.
+A U.S. passport should be valid for at least six months beyond travel dates.

 Please click here for assistance applying for a U.S. Passport and relevant processing services.